andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

 ~/.vim/plugin/notes-workflow.vim#/Defining%20Commands%20And

 ## Links
-glb         - open URL in browser
+glc         - open Url in line in Chromium glb         - open URL in browser leader ol   - open 'links' file in float-win, then glc to view in Chromium

 gk          - follow rel-link
 lead lg/lG  - go to definition/ in split